gunjanbaid/gunjanbaid.github.io/index.md

 <br>

 ## <a name="research"></a>Research

 # TRAPeS

 ![trapes](/assets/images/trapes.png)

-I am currently working on a research project with [Professor Nir Yosef](https://niryosef.wordpress.com/) called [TRAPeS](https://github.com/YosefLab/TRAPeS) (TCR reconstruction algorithm for paired-end single cell).
-TRAPeS is a software created in the Yosef lab that is used to reconstruct T-cell receptor sequences from RNA sequencing reads of various types.
+TRAPeS is a software created in [Professor Nir Yosef's](https://niryosef.wordpress.com/)lab that is used to reconstruct T-cell receptor sequences from RNA sequencing reads of various types.
 The original algorithm was designed for paired-end short reads (~30bp) from scRNA-seq data.
 I am working to extend the functionality of TRAPeS to single-end medium (~60bp) and long (~100bp) reads and paired-end medium and long reads.
 The above image is from [this page](https://niryosef.wordpress.com/tools/).

 <br>
 <hr>
 <br>

-## <a name="teaching"></a> Teaching
+## <a name="teaching"></a> Teaching and Data Science Education Program

 I have been a student instructor for multiple courses at UC Berkeley.
 You can find the results of my teaching evaluations [here](https://hkn.eecs.berkeley.edu/coursesurveys/instructor/8844).
-In 2016, I received an Outstanding Undergraduate Teaching Award from the Computer Science Division at Spring commencement.
+In 2016, I received an Outstanding Undergraduate Teaching Award from the Computer Science Division and Prof. David Culler at Spring commencement.
 In 2017, I received a [Campus Outstanding GSI Award](http://gsi.berkeley.edu/programs-services/award-programs/ogsi/).

-In the past year, I have been involved with the [Data Science education program](http://data.berkeley.edu/education) as a student instructor and a [student team](http://dataconnect.berkeley.edu/connector_associates.html) lead.
+For the past year, I have been a technical lead for the [Data Science education program](http://data.berkeley.edu/education).
 I spoke at [JupyterDayPhilly](http://jupyterday.blogs.brynmawr.edu/) in May 2017 and will be speaking at [JupyterCon](https://conferences.oreilly.com/jupyter/jup-ny) in August 2017 about the pedagogy of [Data 8](http://data8.org) and the [connector courses](http://data8.org/connector) in the program.

 # Courses